 These buttons are used to preset and tune in radio stations.
+These preset buttons are programmable only when RDS is not selected.

 To preset a station to a button: Tune in the desired station (see "TUNE" or "SEEK" button).
 Push and hold down the button until you hear a beep-this will set the station to the button.
-The button number will appear on the display.
+The preset button number will appear on the display.

 To tune in to a preset station: Push the button for the station you want.
-The button number and station frequency will appear on the display.
+The preset button number and station frequency will appear on the display.

-These systems can store one AM and two FM stations for each button (The display will show "AM", "FM1" or "FM2" when you push "AM" "FM").
+This radio can store one AM and two FM stations for each button (The display will show "AM", "FM1" or "FM2" when you push "AM" "FM").